 a.
-Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other c.
-Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.
+Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other: Site is undeveloped with no utilities installed.

+- Describe the utilities that are proposed for the project, the utility providing the service, - and the general construction activities on the site or in the immediate vicinity which might - be needed.
+Project to tie into available civil infrastructure along 4th st. including electric, water, and sanitary sewer.
+Refuse service available for the site through approved waste service providers.